icamys/php-sitemap-generator/README.md

 New in 2.0.0:
 * Major code rework
 * No more public properties in generator, using only methods
+* Removed addUrls method in favor to one addUrl method
 * Fixed bug with robots.txt update
 * Fixed bug in addURL method (empty loc)
 * Unit tests added for quality assurance